jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/contrib/Debugger_DAP/Debugger_DAP/Readme.md

  "?"        - Not tested yet.
 Do not raise any issues on this item if it does not work as expected.
  "-"        - Functionality that may/does not exist in the DAP debugger yet.
 Future work.
  "N/A"      - This feature is not applicable for the DAP debugger due.

+P(1) - Fails due to the SF SVN code bumping the SDk version from 2.20.0 to 2.21.0. reverting works F(2) - Fails cannot stop on main, but can set breakpoint and start correctly if using a breakpoint Move lines needs cbplugin.cpp and cbplugin.cpp change to add ShiftAllFileBreakpoints(...) function